Tuesday, 26 June 2012

 By the time we got to the camping ground we were hot and flustered and starting to wonder whether it existed.
 It was a huge, dusty, sparsely occupied place shaded by thin pines.
 The office was unmanned.

 Two walkers were just leaving as we arrived, overweight in both senses – their bodies and their packs.
 They did not appear to be enjoying themselves but they said they were going to Montbrun.
 It’s not far, I lied, and they shuffled away at a snail’s pace.
-They really should have started earlier, as by now it was cruelly hot.
+They really should have started earlier, as by now it was punishingly hot.

 The afternoon passed with the usual showers, washing, lunch and nap.
-There were quite a lot of tents and caravans amongst the trees, but hardly any cars or people.
+There were quite a lot of tents and caravans among the trees, but hardly any cars or people.
 This was explained later in the day, when there was a general homecoming of cars laden with bikes.

 Back in town, we had a worrying little adventure when the autobank accepted Keith’s card and request for money, but failed to produce any notes.
-With the help of the woman at the pâtisserie over the road, we got a telephone number that we could ring after
+With the help of the woman at the pâtisserie over the road, we got a telephone number that we could ring after 9 am tomorrow to complain, and I started to rehearse the sentences needed for this rather technical conversation.

 To take our mind off mundane troubles we looked inside the church, which was light and pleasantly cool, and then sat down under the trees in the adjoining square for apéritifs.